ant-design/ant-design/components/descriptions/index.en-US.md

 cols: 1
 ---

-Display multiple read-only fields in groups
+Display multiple read-only fields in groups.

 ## When To Use